The Cricketers of My Time: Value as a source

 Much of historical, social and literary value can be gleaned from Nyren's work in which his essential purpose was to provide biographical information about the players whom he knew and remembered.
-For the most part, they were associated with the Hambledon Club and played for Hampshire, but he also talked about cricketers from Surrey and Kent who were Hampshire's usual opponents, sometimes in the form of an All-England team.
+For the most part, they were associated with the Hambledon Club and played for Hampshire, but he also talked about cricketers from Surrey and Kent who were Hampshire's usual opponents, sometimes in the form of an England team.
 Nyren is now regarded as a key source for information about these players.

 John Small

 Nyren had great admiration for master batsman John Small, whose son Jack Small seems to have been his best friend.
 In his appraisal of John Small senior, Nyren says:

 the name of John Small, the elder, shines among them (the contemporary players) in all the lustre of a star of the first magnitude.

-John Small, who scored the earliest known century in first-class cricket, was certainly a major reason for Hampshire's success in the Hambledon era.
+John Small, who scored the earliest known century in important matches, was certainly a major reason for Hampshire's success in the Hambledon era.